-I won’t mention it by name, but I will say that it was science fiction and it currently has a 16% score on Rotten Tomatoes.
-And as we left the theater, I wanted to warn everyone standing in line for the next screening: Do something before you spent two hours you’ll never get back watching something truly atrocious.
+I won’t mention it by name, but I will say that it was science fiction and last I checked, it had a 16% score on Rotten Tomatoes.
+And as we left the theater, I wanted to warn everyone standing in line for the next screening: Do something before you spend two hours you’ll never get back watching something truly atrocious.
 And then I wanted to punch every person involved in the making of this movie experience.
 Including, perhaps, the popcorn seller.

 Actually, no. The popcorn was the best thing about the movie.

 I was still mad about this movie when we discussed it further on Sunday.
 “Let it go!”
 Michael said.
 “You’re giving that movie too much power over your mood.”
 Which was true.
 But you know what’s even funnier?

 Many, many years later, I still get pissed when I think about it.
 So I have to wonder, why was I so infuriated?